• Skip to primary navigation

 There is no single path to follow.

 While some people opt for a plant-based diet primarily for health reasons, most vegans embrace an ethical approach - allowing them to enjoy the peace of mind, as well as the physical benefits, a cruelty-free lifestyle offers.
 Whatever your reasons for wanting to become vegan, you've made a very good choice.
-Whether you run full-speed-ahead or take gradual baby steps in eliminating animal products from your diet and lifestyle, you are heading in the right direction toward saving animals, the planet, and your own life.
+Whether you run full-speed-ahead, pledge to take the 31-day Veganuary challenge, or ease into it with gradual baby steps in eliminating animal products from your diet and lifestyle, you are heading in the right direction toward saving animals, the planet, and your own life.

 For me, I took the slower route.
 Forty years ago, I stopped eating mammals.
 Then birds, fish, crustaceans and mollusks.
 Finally milk products and eggs.
 In hindsight, I wish I had transitioned to veganism a lot sooner.
 The important thing is, along the way, my journey to becoming a vegan positively influenced not just my life, but the lives of my family, friends, and a whole lot of animals as well.
 Learn more about my story here.